Good to know

 On this page, you will find a great selection of scooter brakes.
 We offer pro scooter brakes and even fixed fenders aka foot fenders, which is crazy popular among a lot of scooter riders.
 The scooter brakes are durable yet affordable, making it easy for you to stay within budget.

 A scooter brake is always mounted over the rear wheel.
-You can choose between two types: a spring bake and a flex fender brake.
+You can commonly find two types of scooter brakes: a spring bake and a flex fender brake.
 A spring brake is a very standard type of brake, often found on scooters for kids and pro scooters in the lower end of the price range.
 It is made up out of 3 parts: the brake itself, a spring and a mounting bolt.
 After some time, the spring can lose its strength, an indication the spring has to be replaced.

 Another type of scooter brake is the flex fender brake.
 It is made out of one piece and is attached with mounting bolts to the deck of the pro scooter.
 This type of brake is more durable than a spring brake and is therefore often found on scooters in the higher price range.